Frequently Asked Questions

 What would my schedule look like?

-Whitworth's evening degree programs are designed for those who work full time during the day.
-Most courses meet either one night per week and two Saturdays each six-week session, or two nights per week and no Saturdays.
+Whitworth's evening degree programs are designed for students who work during the day.
+Most courses meet one to two nights per week, with class starting at 6 p.m.
+Some courses may also meet one to two Saturdays each six-week session.

 What is the age range of continuing studies students?